The Experiment of a Lifetime

 And there are other, far less obvious, spinoffs.
 As the sophistication of Artificial Intelligence continues to explode, we humans need to experiment with how to seamlessly tap into it, how best to use it to amplify our own intelligence.
 Or indeed compensate for dementia.
 Otherwise, as a species, we risk simply being left behind.

 For all these potential research spinoffs, there’s a huge advantage that comes from the fact that the Hi-Tech support systems I’m going to experiment with are all computer-based.
-Current rates of development mean that a prohibitively expensive piece of kit costing £100,000 today will only cost around £3,000 a decade on.
+Current rates of development mean that an expensive piece of kit costing £10,000 today will only cost around £300 a decade on.

 That makes any spinoffs affordable to the majority.
 And, in my mind at least, it is the image of that glittering prize that ultimately makes my voyage into the Void feel not just bearable, but worthwhile.